Connect to us

 - Lady Edwina Grosvenor, trustee, has worked in and around the prison service for 11 years.
 Edwina read criminology and sociology at university as well as criminal behaviour before continuing her career working in Styal prison (a female prison in Manchester) and with many other organisations working with inmates.
 Edwina now supports and advises the Bishop of Liverpool in his role as the Bishop of Prisons (England and Wales) in the House of Lords as well as working on projects which look at finding better ways to punish those who end up in prison with the overall aim of reducing reoffending rates.

-- Rosie Davidson, trustee, graduated from University College London with a Distinction in her Master of Laws degree going on to achieve an MA (Hons) in Public Law and Human Rights at the University of Oxford.
-Now a barrister specialising in extradition and public law, with particular focus on immigration, prison law and national security work, Rosie is a real attribute to the board.
+- Rosemary Davidson, trustee, graduated from Oxford with a BA Hons in Jurisprudence and then gained a distinction from University College London with an LLM in Public Law and Human Rights.
+Now a barrister specialising in extradition and public law, with particular focus on immigration, prison law and national security work, Rosemary is a real attribute to the board.

 - Chris Moore, chief executive of The Clink Charity, has over 25 years experience in the hospitality industry and focuses on increasing awareness of the work and skills being developed at The Clink Restaurant as well as securing support from the industry and finding the necessary funds for expansion.
 Chris also sources knowledge and industry skills that can be passed on and shared with the trainees.